-- Parker LE and Abatzoglou JT (in review) Peach country no more?
-How warming winters may impact the Southeast’s iconic crop.
+- Parker LE and Abatzoglou JT (in review) Warming winters reduce chill accumulation for peach production in the southeastern United States.
 Environmental Research Letters.

 - Abatzoglou JT and Parker LE (2018) Climate change and the American West.
 Idaho Law Review Natural Resources and Environmental Law Edition.